North Dakota Drug Crime Defense Lawyers

 While the defenses discussed above might be available regardless of the charged drug crime, some specific defenses we might use if you are charged with simple drug possession charges and/or possession with intent include the following:

-> Medical Use: This defense pertains to marijuana-related charges, and successful use of this defense can be tricky if you do not have a medical marijuana card.
+This defense pertains to marijuana-related charges, and the successful use of this defense can be tricky if you do not have a medical marijuana card.
 Sometimes we can effectively use this defense under these circumstances if you have a condition that medical studies have revealed can be effective for patients afflicted with certain health issues.
-The offense may also be applicable for substances such as Xanax if defendant is able to produce a valid prescription.
+The offense may also be applicable for substances such as Xanax if the defendant is able to produce a valid prescription.